manjotmb20/Rdatasets/doc/Stat2Data/rst/RiverElements.rst

 sampling sites were chosen to investigate how the composition of the water changes as it flows from the source to the mouth of each river.
 The sampling sites were labeled as upstream, midstream, and downstream.
-This dataset contains the concentations (parts per million) of a variety of elements in thoise water samples.
-The dataset RiverIron contains the information for iorn (FE) alone, along with the log of the concentration.
+This dataset contains the concentrations (parts per million) of a variety of elements in those water samples.
+The dataset RiverIron contains the information for iron (FE) alone, along with the log of the concentration.

 Source